Facebook wants your nude photos to fight revenge porn

 Facebook is asking people to share their nude photos.
 But this isn't what it sounds like.

-The goal of the social network's plan is make sure people's nude photos aren't used for revenge porn by a disgruntled ex-boyfriend or girlfriend, according to ABC.
+The goal of the social network's plan is make sure people's nude photos aren't used for revenge porn by a disgruntled ex-boyfriend or girlfriend, according to the Australian Broadcasting Corp.

-The way it will work is people will share their photos with Facebook via its Messenger app and the company will then "hash" the images, which is a process that converts the photos into a unique digital code.
-Once Facebook has that code it can block the images from ever being upload to its site.
+The way it'll work is people will share their photos with Facebook via its Messenger app and the company will then "hash" the images, which is a process that converts the photos into a unique digital code.
+Once Facebook has that code, it can block the images from ever being uploaded to its site.
 The company will store the images for a short time and then delete them.

 The company is piloting the technology in Australia with a small government agency headed by e-Safety Commissioner Julie Inman Grant.